^

 3. relatively small size of the heart.

-Chronic pneumonia and limited nonspecific pneumosclerosis
+Chronic pneumonia and limited non-specific pneumosclerosis

-X-ray examination allows you to recognize all forms and stages of the course of chronic pneumonia.
-The pictures determine the infiltration of the lung tissue.
-It causes a non-uniform darkening due to a combination of infiltration and sclerosis, coarse fibrous cords, bronchial lumens bordered by a band of peribronchial sclerosis.
-The process can capture part of the segment, part of the share, a whole fraction or even the entire lung.
-In the shadow of the infiltration, separate cavities containing liquid and gas can be seen.
-The picture is supplemented with fibrotic deformity of the lung root and pleural layers around the affected lung.
+X-ray examination allows to recognize all forms and stages of chronic pneumonia.
+The images show infiltration of lung tissue.
+It causes non-uniform darkening due to a combination of infiltration and sclerosis areas, coarse fibrous strands, bronchial lumens bordered by a strip of peribronchial sclerosis.
+The process can capture part of a segment, part of a lobe, an entire lobe or even the entire lung.
+In the shadow of the infiltrate, individual cavities containing liquid and gas can be seen.
+The picture is complemented by fibrous deformation of the root of the lung and pleural layers around the affected part of the lung.

 Pneumoconiosis